 Stretching the meaning of the word 'useful', we couldn't resist including this site on prime numbers and another on an encyclopaedia of integer sequences.

 The EULER Project is a new resource aiming to be a one-stop search engine for mathematical resources on your chosen topic.

-Science magazine's essays on science and society are well worth looking at.
+Science magazine's topics are well worth looking at.

 Need to explain some science to schools and are wondering what different age groups might know?
 The American Association for the Advancement of Science has produced benchmarks for science literacy.

 Sporting injury?
 Back problem?
-Try this site on human anatomy featuring the skeletal system.
+Try livescience.com featuring the skeletal system.

 Alternatively, have a relaxed browse in the Online Literature Library.
 Stuck for a spelling, meaning or synonym?
-Use NISS Dictionaries or the OED on line directly (Athens password needed for off-campus access).
+Use the OED on line directly (Athens password needed for off-campus access).